GamehunterKaan/AutoPWN-Suite/README.md

 ## Support or Contact

 Having trouble using this tool?
 You can reach me out on [discord](https://search.discordprofile.info/374953845438021635), [create an issue](https://github.com/GamehunterKaan/AutoPWN-Suite/issues/new/choose) or [create a discussion!](https://github.com/GamehunterKaan/AutoPWN-Suite/discussions)

+## Support & Hire Me!

+If you want to support my work and also get you job done you can hire me on [Fiverr](https://www.fiverr.com/kaangultekin)!
+I do various things such as website pentesting, python programming, malware hunting, PC optimization and mentoring.